jarviscanada/jarvis_data_eng_TomasRotbauer/hadoop/assets/ZeppelinNotebook.md

 INFO  : Tez session hasn't been created yet.
 Opening session INFO  : Dag name: SELECT country_name, year, indicator_...year (Stage-1) INFO  : Status: Running (Executing on YARN cluster with App id application_1640191836849_0053)

-# Improvements
-1. Migrate from using Apache Hive to the newer and faster Apache Spark for data analysis.
-2. Increase the cluster size such that more data is globally held in worker RAMs instead of on the disk.
-3. Switch from Zeppelin to Azure Databtricks and leverage the relevant features such as DBFS and Blob storage.